 Although non-polar, old paper capacitors had black bands at one end.
 The black band indicated which end of the paper capacitor had some metal foil (which acted as a shield).
 The end with the metal foil was connected to the ground (or lowest voltage).
-The main purpose of the foil shield was to make the paper capacitor last longer.
+The purpose of the foil shield was to make the paper capacitor last longer.
 When replacing these old paper caps with new film capacitors, you do not need to worry about which end goes to the lowest voltage side.

 When replacing paper capacitors with film capacitors keep in mind that capacitance values are "easy to please".
 The uF value does not need to be exactly the same.
 For example; if replacing a 0.05 uF capacitor you can use a 0.047 uF; if replacing a 0.002 uF you can use 0.0022 uF.
 These replacements are virtually identical.
 If you are +/- 10% you be well within your radios factory specifications.
 (Just be sure your replacement capacitor has a working voltage is equal or greater than the original paper capacitor)

 Electrolytic capacitors are often referred to a "filter capacitors".
 Electrolytic capacitors help to convert (filter) AC (alternating current) power into the DC (direct current) voltage that your radio tubes need to operate.

 Size wise, the electrolytics are the largest capacitors.
 On older sets they are usually encased in aluminum (can type) and mounted on top of the chassis.
 If they are not on top of the chassis you will find them under the chassis.